 Traditionally, a kitchen party happens in someone’s home, usually in the kitchen, which is often the largest and warmest room in a Newfoundland house.
 This setting creates an intimate and cozy atmosphere, conducive to the communal spirit of these gatherings.
 The concept is simple yet profoundly cultural: friends, family, and sometimes even strangers come together to share music, stories, food, and dance.

 Music is at the heart of a Newfoundland Kitchen Party.
 The province has a unique musical tradition, heavily influenced by its Irish, English, French, and Indigenous heritage.
 Participants often bring their own instruments – like fiddles, accordions, guitars, and even homemade instruments like the “ugly stick” – a unique Newfoundland creation.
 The music ranges from traditional folk tunes to more contemporary songs, but the common thread is the impromptu and collaborative nature of the performances.
-Dancing is another key element, with traditional jigs and reels often taking center stage.
+Dancing is another key element, with traditional jigs and reels often taking centre stage.
 These dances are lively and rhythmic, and even those who claim two left feet find themselves tapping along or being swept onto the dance floor.

 Food and storytelling are also integral to these gatherings.
 Traditional Newfoundland dishes like Jiggs’ dinner, fish and brewis, and toutons are often served.
 These hearty meals are accompanied by the sharing of stories and laughter, with tales ranging from local folklore to personal anecdotes.